MirMurr/huddle-landing-page/README.md

 ### What I learned

 - I coded the design for mobile and desktop sizes.
 The curved images aren´t appropriately sized for tablet sizes.
-- Creating a form which sends the data to the given email address after submitting the form.
+- Using contact form API: creating a form which sends the data to the given email address after submitting the form.
 I followed the instructions of the website [https://web3forms.com].
 The code below:

 ```html
  <form action="https://api.web3forms.com/submit" method="POST" id="form">